Utilising melodic patterns to play by ear

 More melodic patterns

-Now you know the essence of recognising melodic patterns by ear, and from here, it's just a matter of gradually learning more patterns over time.
-As you do so, you'll start to hear them in music as you listen, enhancing your ability to play by ear.
+You now know the essence of utilising melodic patterns for playing by ear.
+From here, it's just a matter of gradually learning more patterns over time.
+The more patterns you learn, the more often you'll recognise them in music as you listen.

 Anticipating movement